mnelson4/printmyblog/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/print-my-blog` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Go to Tools->Print To Blog
-1. Press "Prepare Print Page"
+1. Press "Prepare Print Page".
+Your blog's content will be loaded into the following page.
-1. When you see "Print Now" appear, click it.
+1. When you see "Print From Browser" appear, click it.
+Your blog will be printed from your browser.

 == Troubleshooting ==